oceanprotocol/ocean-node/docs/networking.md

 ## TLS and SNI (Server Name Indication)

 AutoTLS provisions TLS certificates for your node automatically, enabling P2P node-to-browser communication.
 It is always active internally — no DNS or certificate setup required on your part.
-For it to work, you must include `/tls/ws` or `/tls/wss` entries in `P2P_ANNOUNCE_ADDRESSES`, which the quickstart script does automatically.
+For it to work, you must include a `/tls/ws` entry in `P2P_ANNOUNCE_ADDRESSES`, which the quickstart script does automatically.

+AutoTLS serves TLS at the transport layer on the WebSocket port, making it standard browser-compatible WSS — no separate port is needed.

 Example `.env` / docker-compose entry: